mjsommer/acts_as_versioned/README.md

     model.version

 The `version` attribute is available for both the actual model, and also any revisions of a model.
-Thusly, the following is value:
+Thusly, the following is valid:

     model.versions.last.version